💾 Product Development

 Output: Github Milestones are the feature we use to group such planned work.

 Purpose: Work is organized using Kanban.
 Kanban is a visual tool that helps in the management of workflow, emphasizing continuous delivery without overloading the team members.
-The following swim lanes are used in our Kanban process.

 - In Progress: Issues that are currently being worked on by team members.
 This might include any issue that is actively being worked on but hasn't been completed.